Kitsune, fox sister, Abe no Semei

 According to Japanese fables, the foxes in the tales are often supernatural beings of darkness belonging to the principal Yin.
 She is a magical creature, both mysterious and fascinating, whose popularity continues to grow year after year in the land of the rising sun as in the rest of the world.

 For much of Japanese history, until modern medicine was introduced, mental illnesses were usually blamed on Kitsune.
 Since 1937, Japanese folklore has invited itself into diagnosing patients in psychology with what is called kitsune-tsuki "fox possession" - a psychotic state that a Kitsune possibly caused.
-Following that logic, we can all have our excuse ready: It's not my fault; Kitsune possessed me.

 In one story many centuries ago, a young man would unknowingly marry a kitsune who took the form of a human woman.
 Many stories tell of fox wives bearing children.
 When such offspring are human, they possess unique physical or supernatural qualities that often pass to their own children.